Where is your program located?

 What types of therapeutic and clinical support will my child receive?

-Students will participate in (but not limited to) substance abuse education, , narcotics anonymous groups, relapse prevention skills, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, expressive arts therapy, canine therapy, motivational enhancement therapy, individual treatment planning, and optional psycho-educational testing.
+Students will participate in (but not limited to) substance abuse education, , narcotics anonymous groups, relapse prevention skills, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, expressive arts therapy, motivational enhancement therapy, individual treatment planning, and optional psycho-educational testing.
 Click here to learn more about our therapeutic practices and clinical support.

 How much involvement will I have in my child’s experience at Phoenix Outdoor?